mikedilger/mosaic-spec/docs/bootstrap.md

 * Only 1000 bytes can be reliably stored, and some will be used for *bencoding* overhead and the salt, leaving us only 983 bytes of usable data.
-* Data SHOULD be refreshed periodically otherwise it may be removed after a time.
+* Data SHOULD be refreshed every hour, as it MAY expire in 2 hours.
-  Users are responsible for refreshing data in the Mainline DHT which will disappear over time.
-Mechanisms for this are out of scope for Mosaic Core, but servers MAY offer this service.
+  Users are responsible for arranging for their data to be periodically refreshed in the Mainline DHT, which will otherwise disappear over time.
+Services and mechanisms for this are out of scope for Mosaic Core, but servers MAY offer such a service.
 * Data storage and retrieval may take a few seconds, and should not be done too frequently.
-Software SHOULD cache results for 30 minutes before checking for updates.
+Software SHOULD cache results for at least 30 minutes before checking for updates.
 * To use Mainline DHT, you need to start from a bootstrap node.
 We list some here in the hopes that this helps someone get started, but others exist and you can even set up your own using (for example)